-Head of Faculty: Kate Bolton
+Head of Faculty: Wayne Smith

 Campbell High provides a range of programs to support students with disabilities.
-These programs are centrally resourced by Disability Education and all applications for these programs are managed by the Directorate through Disability Education.
+These programs are centrally resourced by Disability Education and all applications for these programs are managed by the Education Directorate through Disability Education.

 The Inclusion Support Program (ISP) is aimed at supporting students in their mainstream class on a full time basis.
 Students are provided with support through individualised adjustments and programs to support their particular needs.